Content API

 Glossary

-• Solution—high-level personalization type, and one of {personalized content}, {product recommendations}, or product badging.
+Solution: A solution is High-level personalization type, and one of {personalized content}, {product recommendations}, or product badging.

-• Triggers—rules attached to a Placement to determine when and where the Placement is rendered.
+Triggers: Triggers are rules attached to a Placement to determine when and where the Placement is rendered.
 These only affect Placements delivered client-side.

-• Campaign - means of deploying content(product data) into a placement.
+Campaign: A campaign is a mean of deploying content(product data) into a placement.

-• Experience - In the context of deploying personalized content campaigns, an experience is a pairing of an audience with content which can help you filter who sees what content.
+Experience: In the context of deploying personalized content campaigns, an experience is a pairing of an audience with content which can help you filter who sees what content.

 Endpoint